Software Project Estimation. Three words guaranteed to make anyone in software development shift uncomfortably in their seat. Until now.

 - Who will use your product and how (AKA audience and user personas)?

 - What features will your product have (AKA user stories and functionality requirements)?

 Once you’re happy with your team and estimate, we can help you craft a great job description and attract the right talent to your project.
 Finally, as both apps are plugged directly into our network of hand-picked freelancers, it’s very easy to see what talent is available for your project, in case you get curious.

 The time you spend on software project estimation will depend on the specific goals and requirements of your project.
 Some projects will require a Waterfall-style task-level breakdown before work can start, while others will skew towards the Agile end of the spectrum and will only need to use the team planning part of the tool (not the task breakdown).

 We’ve designed the template to be flexible enough to help with all types of projects, budgets, and development approaches.
 To best demonstrate how this works, I’ve picked some common use cases.
 Let’s start with a simple use case, followed by a more robust example.

 Your client is midway through building an application and they’ve decided they want to augment the project team by adding a Designer (part-time) and Senior Developer (full-time).
 The client has set aside a budget of $15k USD/month.

 The requirements stage for a staff augmentation contract is often straightforward.
 In this case, we’ll assume the client has already defined the skills, hours and rates they require.
-With that information to hand, head over to the Estimator Tool and create a new project.
-Click the Start an Estimate button and proceed through the wizard.
-You can skip the foundational tasks section – we’ll discuss this in the next example.
+With that information to hand, head over to the Estimator Template, make a copy of the spreadsheet and customize it with your project requirements.

 In this section, you need to input the expected duration of your staff augmentation contract.
 You can enter this as a whole or decimal of a month.
 In this example, my project is a rolling 1-month contract.
 This section also includes an optional project description field.